S&P 500 ends at record closing high

 The S&P 500 had been in a fairly tight range, having traded within 10 points of the October 9, 2007, record closing high of 1,565.15 over the previous 13 sessions.

-The Dow industrials, which surpassed its 2007 record on March 5 and has set a series of record highs since then, ended Thursday's session at yet another nominal closing high - at 14,578.54.
-For the day, the Dow rose 52.38 points, or 0.36 percent.
+The Dow industrials, which have been setting a series of record highs since March 5, ended Thursday's session at yet another nominal closing high - ending above 14,578.
+The Dow also hit a lifetime intraday high on Thursday at 14,585.10

 The gains in the three first months of the year have a very bullish history.
 An analysis by Ryan Detrick, senior technical strategist at Schaeffer's Investment Research in Cincinnati, showed the S&P 500 has risen in the three first months of the year nine times in the past 30 years, and in each case, it has posted gains for the year.